alanruttenberg/cl-tptp-parser/README.md

 cl-tptp-parser
 ==============

-Parser for TPTP axiom and problem files
+Parser for TPTP axiom and problem files (In very early stages of development.
+Unusable for now)